nimbleltd/heyday.dev/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Feature - Upgrade to the latest Braintree JavaScript SDK for improved customer experience, reliability, and error handling
+* Tweak - Add placeholder text for credit card inputs
+* Tweak - Add responsive sizing to the PayPal buttons and update to the recommended styling for the Cart and Checkout pages
+* Tweak - Add setting and filter to disable PayPal on the cart page
+* Tweak - Update all translatable strings to the same text domain
+* Tweak - Hide Kount as a fraud tool option for US-based stores as it's not currently supported
+* Tweak - Only load the Braintree scripts when required on payment pages
+* Fix - Ensure that new customers have their billing address stored in the vault on their first transaction
+* Fix - Prevent linked PayPal accounts from being cleared if there are address errors at checkout
+* Fix - Fix some deprecated function notices

 = 2.0.4 =
 * Fix - Prevent a fatal error when completing pre-orders
 * Fix - Prevent JavaScript errors when applying a 100%-off coupon at checkout